Sonic Unleashed: Conception

+While a 2010 quote from Sega's at-the-time SVP of EMEA caused many to believe Sonic Unleashed would be removed from retail, a later quote from SOA's VP of sales and marketing proved this to be an exaggeration, and that the game would not be removed from stores.
+The PlayStation 3 version was added to PlayStation Now in April 2017.
+The Xbox 360 version was made backward compatible for Xbox One in November 2018; on November 15, 2021, its compatibility was extended to the Xbox Series X/S, including FPS Boost to allow it to run at 60 frames per second.

 Music

 The game's soundtrack, Planetary Pieces: Sonic World Adventure Original Soundtrack, was released as a three-disc set in Japan on January 28, 2009.
-The vocal theme track, "Endless Possibility" written by longtime Sonic game composer, Tomoya Ohtani, features Jaret Reddick of the American rock band Bowling for Soup.
-The ending theme music for the game is a slow tempo ballad, "Dear My Friend", and features singer Brent Cash.
+The vocal theme track, "Endless Possibility", written by longtime Sonic game composer Tomoya Ohtani, features Jaret Reddick of the American rock band Bowling for Soup.
+The ending theme, "Dear My Friend", features vocals by singer Brent Cash.